The State Of REITs: July 2017

 REIT underperformance

-About a year ago I wrote an article suggesting REITs were poised to outperform the S&P. Thus far I have been quite wrong.
+About a year ago, I wrote an article suggesting REITs were poised to outperform the S&P. Thus far, I have been quite wrong.

-So what happened?
+So, what happened?

 Well, REITs had a rough time on many fronts.